roidelapluie/blog/content/articles/mutt.md

     :::text
     unignore sender

-That line tells mutt that by default I want to see the `Sender:` field of the headers of my mails.
+That line tells Mutt that by default I want to see the `Sender:` field of the headers of my mails.
 `From:` is not the only field that matters when you want to know where does a mail come from.

     :::text